-property which is occupied only by people with severe mental impairment
+- property which is occupied only by people with severe mental impairment

->

-> Councils may offer other exemptions at their discretion, for example for condemned properties or for properties empty and unfurnished, so it is important to check the rules applied by your own specific council.
+Councils may offer other exemptions at their discretion, for example to care leavers or for condemned properties or for properties empty and unfurnished, so it is important to check the rules applied by your own specific council.

->

-> If you are unsure as to whether your property should be exempt, you should consult an experienced adviser, for example, at Citizens Advice.
+If you are unsure as to whether your property should be exempt, you should consult an experienced adviser, for example, at Citizens Advice.

->

-> Can I reduce my council tax bill?
+Can I reduce my council tax bill?